1,500 Donors Tracked Without Sacrificing Privacy

 Situation

 This client is a nonprofit organization that supports early-stage social impact initiatives through program design, operational support, and funding coordination.
 They support multiple partner organizations and manage a shared pipeline of donor outreach and opportunities.
-Their tracking lived in a shared spreadsheet, which created two persistent issues.
+Their tracking lived in Google Sheets.

 Solution